MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-email-create-template.md

    4. **Language**.
 You can display your installed language packs in this field. **Language** also helps to categorize your templates.
    5. **Create**.
 Once an email is formatted, you can create it into a template.

 ### New customer template overview

-When you create a **New Customer Template**, the following example page displays that allows you to make edits.
+If you select **New Customer Template**, the following example page displays, where you can make edits.

    ![New Customer Template](media\email-new-customer-template-1c.png "New Customer Template")